-7.4 Run Times
+7.4 Selecting a Run Time

 Protocols can be run with widely variable run times - up to 7 hours for low voltage runs.
 The Run Time Selector consists of a field and a check box, with the following default settings.